The recent sale of Italian unit Trentinalatte confirms growth through acquisition is not something Emmi is always successful at. Would, Stef...

 The Italian dairy group was in the spotlight last year after minority investors complained about its acquisition of Lactalis American Group, the US-based arm of majority shareholder Lactalis.
 This week, an appeals court in Italy brought an end to the protracted legal dispute.

-Ready Meals in Italy
+Other Dairy in Italy